rjfequiere/rjfequiere.github.io/personally.md

   <div class="info-item profile-pic">
     <div>
       <img src="/images/profile4.jpg"/>
-      <figcaption>Photo © Sylvie Rosokoff 2018</figcaption>
     </div>
   </div>
   <div class="info-item">
     <div class="info-text">
       <p>Roxanne Fequiere is a storyteller and New Yorker.
 The daughter of immigrants, her parents still can’t believe she moved out of a perfectly good room in their Staten Island home to go live all the way up in Harlem.
-In between bouts of aggressive online window shopping, testing her cats’ patience, and the time it takes to get anywhere from uptown, she some how manages to make a living as a writer.</p>
+In between bouts of aggressive online window shopping, testing her cats’ patience, and the time it takes to get anywhere from uptown, she somehow manages to make a living as a writer.</p>
       <p>She truly believes that one day she’ll achieve inbox zero.</p>
       <p><a href="mailto:{{ site.email }}">Drop her a line</a> if you want to talk about Maud Martha, your favorite exfoliation methods, the 1964 New York World’s Fair, and/or tell her what she should see when she goes to Brazil later this year.</p>
       <p class="social">